marrinosnis/repos-master-changer/README.md

 ## Examples

 ### <ins>no arguments example</ins>
-When no arguments are provided then it displays a custom status of each project, based on the paths that are provided.
-Of course, there is the option to perform the `git status` command from the `--git` option (see below [git-command-example](git-command-example))
+When no arguments are provided then it displays a custom status of each project.
+Of course, there is the option to perform the `git status` command from the `--git` option (see below [git command example](#git-command-example))

 ### <ins>YAML example</ins>